The Best Sports Bars in DC

 Billing itself as a “high-end” sports bar serving All American classics with a gourmet twist,” this sports bar near Metro Center welcomes both Washington Commanders and New England Patriots fans.
 Proper 21 offers Margarita Mondays, half-price bottles of rose on Tuesdays, all-day Happy Hour on Thursdays (11:30 a.m. – 6:30 p.m.), and live music every Friday night.
 Be sure to try the Thai Chili Mussels and Truffle Fries as your appetizers!

 20 M Street, SE

 If you love the Caps and the Nats (and Wisconsin cheese curds!), you’ll love The Big Stick, near Nats Park.
 Happy Hour runs from 3 – 7 p.m. every weekday (except Nats game days) with $4 drafts, rail drinks, and house wines.
 Check out the “Big Sticks” menu, with an impressive variety of sausages (Cajun, Polish, Italian, and more).

 716 Monroe St. NE

-Known simply “The Pint” to many in the Northeast Brookland neighborhood, the Brookland Pint has a huge rotating draft beer list as well as speciality cocktails that can fit any game day.
-They also have football Sunday specials like half price nachos, $5 beers, and chicken wing deals.
+Known simply as “The Pint” to many in the Northeast Brookland neighborhood, the Brookland Pint has a huge rotating draft beer list as well as specialty cocktails that can fit any game day.
+They also have football Sunday specials like half-price nachos, $5 beers, and chicken wing deals.
 The Pint also runs similar specials during Washington Capitals games as well as during March Madness for college basketball.
-If you really want a local flavor, be sure to try some of their local beers they have on tap.
+If you really want a local flavor, be sure to try some of the local beers they have on tap.

 100 Florida Avenue, NE